joist-orm/joist-orm/docs/docs/getting-started/adding-to-your-project.md

-# Getting Started
+---
+title: Adding Joist to Your Project
+sidebar_label: Adding to Your Project
+sidebar_position: 2
+---

+(TODO: Rewrite/finish this.)

 This page covers setting up Joist for your project.

 It assumes that:

-1. You have a local postgres database, i.e. running in Docker or locally (see the [db.dockerfile](https://github.com/stephenh/joist-ts/blob/master/packages/integration-tests/db.dockerfile) that Joist uses for integration tests for an example).
+1. You have a local postgres database.

+   I.e. running locally in Docker or just on your machine (see the [db.dockerfile](https://github.com/stephenh/joist-ts/blob/master/packages/integration-tests/db.dockerfile) that Joist uses for code generation and integration tests).

-2. You have a schema management/migration library in place, i.e. [node-pg-migrate](https://github.com/salsita/node-pg-migrate).
-Joist has several helper methods to use in `node-pg-migrate` migrations (`createEntityTable`, `createEnumTable`, etc.), but it's not required to use that specific library.
+2. You have a schema management/migration library in place.

+   If you use [node-pg-migrate](https://github.com/salsita/node-pg-migrate), Joist has several helper methods (i.e. `createEntityTable`, `createEnumTable`, etc.), but it's not required to use that specific library.

 ## Setting up Codegen